ElektraInitiative/libelektra/doc/help/elektra-semantics.md

 that key names are unique and occur in one of the [namespaces](elektra-namespaces.md).
 Every Key has an absolute name.
-There is no concept of relative names in Elektra's Keys except for metakeys belonging to a key.
+There is no concept of relative names in Elektra’s Keys except for metakeys belonging to a key.
 Every other Key is independent of each other.
 We just do not care if there is another key below or above the accessed one in the storage or not.